 - Take advantage of the many tools Etsy has to offer.

 - I never leave home without carrying a HaydenJ bag.

 What have you found to be an unsuccessful promotion?

 I have found that doing blog giveaways don’t bring in traffic and sales for me.
 I have heard these are great venues for other shops, so don’t exclude it — just find one that fits your demographic.
 Use Google Analytics to track how traffic comes to your site.

 What is the biggest challenge you face during your daily schedule?

-Thanks for sharing your story, Shauna.
-Check out her work in the Seller’s Items below.
+Thanks to Aimee for sharing her story.
+You can see some of her work in the Seller’s Items below.